sebkaster/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### Data Set Summary & Exploration

+You can find the code of the data summary and exploration in the section _Step 1_ in the notebook.

 I used the pandas library to calculate summary statistics of the traffic signs data set: